j0zzz/JoeQuake/docs/pages/cvars-commands.md

   precision in the coordinates sent to the client and stored in the demo.
 - Bounding boxes are not displayed when *recording* a demo.

+Set to 2 to make the boxes white rather than being colored according to entity

 #### Server

 ##### `sv_altnoclip`